 Dealers receiving shellstock from another certified dealer for shucking and packing must document and maintain a record that the shellstock was received iced; in a conveyance at or below 45°F (7.2°C); or at an internal temperature of 50°F (10°C) or less.
-The shipment must be accompanied by documentation that indicates (1) time of shipment; (2) that conveyance was prechilled; and (3) notice of shellstock that was shipped prior to meeting required internal temperature and notice of a time/temperature device indicating that continuous cooling has occurred.
+Dealers receiving shellstock from another certified dealer must also document and maintain a record that the shipment was accompanied by documentation indicating (1) time of shipment; (2) that conveyance was prechilled; and (3) notice of shellstock that was shipped prior to meeting required internal temperature and notice of a time/temperature device indicating that continuous cooling has occurred.

-When a dealer receives shellstock that was not cooled to an internal temperature of 50°F (10°C) prior to shipment the receiving dealer must review the data of the time/temperature recording device and document in a record that continuing cooling has occurred since the time of shipment, as required in Chapter XI. .05.
-The dealer must indicate in a record the presence of a time/temperature recording device.
+When a dealer receives shellstock that was harvested in compliance with Chapter VIII @ .02 A (3) not cooled to an internal temperature of 50°F (10°C) prior to shipment the receiving dealer must review the data of the time/temperature recording device and document in a record that continuing cooling has occurred since the time of shipment, as required in Chapter XI. .05 (Indicate in a record the presence of a time/temperature recording device).
 For shipments that have multiple deliveries, it is acceptable for each delivery to have an individual time/temperature recording device or be shipped with a single time/temperature recording device that each receiving dealer can use for documentation.
 Note that allowances for routine refrigeration defrost cycles and other short duration temperature fluctuations may be necessary.
 If the shipment is less than four (4) hours, a time temperature recording device is not required.